Grindelwald Fluctuation

 The Grindelwald Fluctuation is a period (in a wider cooling phenomenon) when glaciers in Grindelwald, Switzerland, expanded significantly.
 Temperatures were 1-2 degrees Celsius lower than twentieth-century averages during this period, which is thought to have lasted from the 1560s to the 1630s.

 The Grindelwald Fluctuation occurred during the Little Ice Age, a period of cooling that occurred from the 13th to the mid 19th century; characterised by the expansion of glaciers in many parts of the world, including the Alps in Europe.
 It produced some of the lowest temperatures known to this holocene.

 Causes

-The expansion of the Swiss Grindelwald glaciers during this period was likely due to a combination of factors, including volcanic activity, changes in solar radiation, and the sudden decrease in population numbers.
+The expansion of the Swiss Grindelwald glaciers during this period was likely due to a combination of factors, including volcanic activity and the sudden decrease in population numbers.

 Volcanic Events

 The Grindelwald Fluctuation is believed to have been partially caused by a slew of volcanic eruptions.

 A succession of volcanic eruptions can create a cooling effect.
 When a volcano erupts it releases sulphur dioxide and other aerosols into the stratosphere, which can block some of the sun's radiation from reaching the Earth's surface.
 Depending on the size and frequency of these eruptions, the cooling effects can last anywhere from a few years to a few decades.

 In 1585, the Colima volcano in Mexico erupted.
 10 years later in 1595, Nevado del Ruiz erupted.
 Then in 1600, five years later, the Huaynaputina volcano erupted in what is known as one of the most powerful explosions to occur in the last 2500 years.
 These back to back major volcanic explosions can cause long-term cooling by activating “positive feedback” in different parts of the Earth's climate system.

 However it is believed that the Grindelwald Fluctuation began some 15 years prior to the first volcanic eruption.